UX DESIGN • CONTENT DESIGN • UX WRITING

 Background

-The main goal of the Thrive Out Loud team was to create a safe and inclusive environment for users, with a strong focus on finding the perfect match between mentors and mentees.
-A key feature of the platform was its matching system, which used user information to suggest compatible mentor-mentee pairs.
+The main goal of the Thrive Out Loud team is to create a safe and inclusive environment for users, with a strong focus on finding the perfect match between mentors and mentees.

 I joined the project in its fourth phase, where the sign-up flow had already been designed.
 This flow included onboarding questions to gather the data needed to match mentees with mentors effectively.